 - Graduate study

-- At institutions such as Wesleyan University, Middlebury College, Harvard University, Yale University, and University of Connecticut
+- At institutions such as Wesleyan University, Harvard Graduate School of Education, Middlebury College Language School, Yale University, and University of Berlin, University of Connecticut, University of Salamanca

 - In areas such as sustainability, history, writing, literature, mathematics, religion, psychology, and creative arts.